tadhgboyle/tab/README.md

 *High to Low priority sort*
 - Fix everything in Issues/Bugs
 - Categories should use an ID, and be serialized into each order product incase they are deleted.
-- Order status between "Normal" and "Returned" for when some items (but not all) are returned.
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
 - Rework how to select items and quantities.
 Right now it is somewhat not intuitive.
 Options: